Can You Get Kicked Off A Plane For A Crying Child?

 But we all should be happy, that they are able to make such a decision, because it is certainly for the sake of our own safety, that they are able to to do it.

-If you have ever been, or heard of anyone being booted off an airplane, write a comment below, and tells us your story!
+NOTE: If you have ever been, or heard of anyone being booted off an airplane, write a comment below, and tell us your story!